top of page

 wildlife

-Although The Gambia is one of the smallest countries in West Africa, it is also one of the most biologically rich ecosystems on the African continent and is home to an array of diverse and spectacular flora and fauna.
+Although The Gambia is the smallest country on Africa mainland, it is also one of the most biologically rich ecosystems on the African continent and is home to an array of diverse and spectacular flora and fauna.
 There is so much to learn about these species and their ecosystems; thus, current monitoring and surveying are crucial for their survival.
-From Critically Endangered (CR) hooded vultures (Necrosyrtes monachus) to Temminck's red colobus (Piliocolobus badius temminckii), Atlantic humpback dolphins (Sousa teuszii), and the endemic Armitage's skink (Chalcides armitagei), your days will be packed with the wildest of wildlife.
-Beginning your day at the breakfast table with up to 12 Birds of Prey species passing by and the unknown of which species we will discover next.
+From Critically Endangered (CR) hooded vultures (Necrosyrtes monachus) to Temminck's red colobus (Piliocolobus badius temminckii), Atlantic humpback dolphins (Sousa teuszii), and the endemic Armitage's skink (Chalcides armitagei), your days will be packed with astonishing wildlife.
+Beginning your day at the breakfast table with multiple birds of prey species passing by and the unknown of which species we will discover next.

 COMMUNITY